build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 that address DR for customer environments that are using [Home Folder Synchronization](https://docs.aws.amazon.com/appstream2/latest/developerguide/home-folders.html?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream)

-While these are excellent solutions, they mainly cater to customers using [Application Settings Persistence](https://docs.aws.amazon.com/appstream2/latest/developerguide/app-settings-persistence.html?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream), a feature which stores user application settings data in Amazon S3.
-This is limited to a user profile sizes of under 1GB as anything larger will impact log-on times of the users.
-1GB profile size would not be suitable for applications such as Microsoft Office 365 that stores a few gigabytes of data inside the user profile folder.
+While these are excellent solutions, they cater to customers using [Application Settings Persistence](https://docs.aws.amazon.com/appstream2/latest/developerguide/app-settings-persistence.html?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream), a feature which stores user profile and application settings data in Amazon S3.
+This limits a users profile size to under 1GB.
+Anything larger will impact the log-on experience, and would not be suitable for applications such as Microsoft Office 365 that can grow in size fast.

-Some customers require user profile sizes to be larger than 1GB, dynamically expandable, and at the same time have limited impact to performance and log-on times.
+Some customers require user profile sizes to be larger than 20GB, dynamically expandable, and at the same time have limited impact to performance and log-on times.
 To meet these requirements, customers can use a high speed network storage service paired with FSLogix, [Cloud Cache](https://learn.microsoft.com/en-us/fslogix/cloud-cache-resiliency-availability-cncpt), a technology that provides incremental replication of user profile and office containers.
 Cloud Cache automatically replicates the local cache and user profile data between the two SMB locations, when one location goes down, another takes over seamlessly.
 This enables any virtual desktop service or on premise device to store user profile data on Server Message Block (SMB) shares, located in different regions, without the need to deploy complex replication infrastructure.
 FSLogix Cloud Cache takes care of VHD(x) replication automatically, reduces management overhead and facilitates Disaster Recovery.
 By distributing the inputs and outputs per second (IOPS) to the local disk cache of each operating system, FSLogix Cloud Cache reduces the IOPS consumption and infrastructure required to host a central storage solution.